Jonathan56/Jonathan56.github.io/_posts/2016-04-01-Parallel-coordinates.md

 D3.js allows for interactive plots.
 Brush any of the axis to select certain data points.
 Observe the sample you have selected using the distribution plot in the lower right corner.
-In order to move the distribution plot on a different axis, click on the axis title (e.g. "Income").
+In order to move the distribution plot on a different axis, click on the axis title (e.g. "sepal length").

 # Demonstration: